pakal/django-compat-patcher/docs/django_deprecation_timeline_notes.rst

 - Support for custom error views with a single positional parameter will be dropped.
 - The mime_type attribute of django.utils.feedgenerator.Atom1Feed and django.utils.feedgenerator.RssFeed will be removed in favor of content_type.
 - The app_name argument to include() will be removed.
-- Support for passing a 3-tuple as the first argument to include() will be removed.
+- Support for passing a 3-tuple as the first argument to include() will be removed.  :kind:`BEHAVIOUR` [FIXED]
 - Support for setting a URL instance namespace without an application namespace will be removed.
 - Field._get_val_from_obj() will be removed in favor of Field.value_from_object().
 - django.template.loaders.eggs.Loader will be removed.